 Student Staff Consultative Committee: The Student Staff Consultative Committee (SSCC) is responsible for representing the interests of SITCM's Higher Education students.
 Through feedback, discussion and other assistance, this body will aid SITCM in providing a high-quality education to its Higher Education students.

 MISSION, VISION AND VALUES

-The Mission of SITCM is to produce high-quality, work-ready practitioners of TCM through the delivery of high-quality accredited education.
-This Mission will be achieved through the realisation of the following four objectives:
+The Mission of SITCM is to produce industry-ready practitioners of TCM through the delivery of high-quality accredited education.